dansanderson/c-autotools-template/README.md

 ## Defining custom rules

+You'll need to extend Automake definitions to link in additional libraries.
+If provided, `makemake.py` will insert certain files into the generated `Makefile.am`, so you don't need to modify the `makemake.py` script directly.

-If there is a file named `project.mk` in the project root directory, it gets concatenated to the end of `Makefile.am` by `makemake.py`.
+* `project.mk`, in the project root directory, gets added to the end of `Makefile.am`.
+* `module.mk`, in a module source directory, gets added to the end of the module's section in `Makefile.am`.

-This is different from a file being `include`d by the final Makefile.
+This insertion is different from a file being `include`d by the final Makefile.
-In particular, `project.mk` can extend Automake variables prior to `./configure` running Automake.
-This also means that `project.mk` is restricted to Automake-compatible syntax, which is a subset of Makefile syntax.
+In particular, `project.mk` and `module.mk` can extend Automake variables prior to `./configure` running Automake.
+This also means that these files are restricted to Automake-compatible syntax, which is a subset of Makefile syntax.

-The generated `Makefile.am` already defines these list variables, so `project.mk` can extend them with the `+=` operator:
+The generated `Makefile.am` defines these list variables, so these files can extend them with the `+=` operator:

 * `ACLOCAL_AMFLAGS`
 * `AM_CPPFLAGS`